 Example: If taste affects preference, then mean preference indices will be higher with higher concentrations of sugar.

+The two predictor variables are _____.

+We have two primary dependent variables, which are proportion “short” responses and 50% point in the categorization curve, both of which should change according to early/on-time/late Onset Time if entrainment effects are present.

-The entrainment effect could be measured by the main effect of the onset times with a direction that the sounds presented at the early onset are judged as shorter than the on-time onset, and at the on-time onset are judged as shorter than the late onset.
-For example, if there is an entrainment effect, subjects should hear shorter tones or lap (i.e. shorter vowel duration) in the early onset, while they should hear relatively longer tones or lab (i.e. longer vowel duration) in the late onset.
+If there is entrainment distortion present overall, there should be a main effect of Onset Time on both porportion short and 50% point, such that the sounds presented at the early onset are judged as shorter than the on-time onset, and at the on-time onset are judged as shorter than the late onset.
+For example, if there is an entrainment effect, subjects should hear more “short” tones or lap (i.e. shorter vowel duration) in the early onset, while they should hear relatively longer tones or lab (i.e. longer vowel duration) in the late onset.

 Our main hypotheses then focus on the interaction between the Auditory stimuli and the Onset time.
-First, if domain-general auditory mechanisms governed entrainment, then there should be entrainment effect in all conditions with no interaction effect between Auditory stimuli and the Onset time.
+First, if domain-general auditory mechanisms govern entrainment, then there should be entrainment effects present in all conditions (main effect of Onset Time) with no interaction effect between Auditory stimuli and the Onset time.

-Second, if there is no cross-domain influence, there should be an entrainment effect by condition interaction such that the effect should be observed only in condition 1 but not condition 2.
-This may be due to the sound stimuli are too different between the context and the target (i.e. auditory grouping hypothesis), or the internal word representation is too robust to be shifted (i.e. robust representation hypothesis).
-These two hypotheses require follow-up tests with condition 3,
+Second, if there is no cross-domain entrainment (that is, entrainment from tones to speech), there should be an Onset Time by condition interaction such that the entrainment effect should be observed in the Tone Targets condition but not the Speech Targets condition.
+If this is due to lack of auditory grouping between tones and speech (i.e. auditory grouping hypothesis), then the Tones-as-Speech targets—which do auditorily match with the context tones—should demonstrate entrainment effects.
+However, if this is due to words (unlike tones) having robust long-term timing representations that are not swayed by context, then the Tones-as-Speech targets should not show entrainment effects (i.e. robust representation hypothesis).

-If the auditory grouping hypothesis is true, there should be entrainment effect in condition 1 and condition 3, but not in condition 2.
-Another possibility in addition to auditory grouping is that subjects cannot hear tone as speech, which can be further tested using the debrief question after the experiment.
-If the robust representation hypothesis is true, there should be entrainment effect in condition 1, but not in condition 2 nor condition 3.
+Another possibility in addition to auditory grouping is that not all subjects in the Tones-as-Speech Targets condition will be able to process the tones as speech.
+This can be further tested using debriefing questions after the experiment which ask whether participants were able to process the tones as speech stimuli.

 Design Plan